raspberrypi/documentation/configuration/device-tree.md

 If non-zero, turn on some extra logging for the firmware's device tree processing.

 `enable_uart`
-Enable the primary/console UART (ttyS0 on a Pi 3, ttyAMA0 otherwise - unless swapped with an overlay such as pi3-miniuart-bt).
+Enable the primary/console UART (ttyS0 on a Pi 3, ttyAMA0 otherwise - unless swapped with an overlay such as miniuart-bt).
 If the primary UART is ttyAMA0 then enable_uart defaults to 1 (enabled), otherwise it defaults to 0 (disabled).
 This is because it is necessary to stop the core frequency from changing which would make ttyS0 unusable, so `enable_uart=1` implies core_freq=250 (unless force_turbo=1).
 In some cases this is a performance hit, so it is off by default.
 More details on UARTs can be found [here](uart.md)

 `overlay_prefix`
 Specifies a subdirectory/prefix from which to load overlays - defaults to "overlays/".
 Note the trailing "/".
 If desired you can add something after the final "/" to add a prefix to each file, although this is not likely to be needed.